yonghwanjang0/mpeg2repair_puppeteer/README.md

  4. Whenever each file is completed scan. filename, duration and capacity are wrote in the result box.
  5. After total files have been scanned, mpeg2repair program is turned off.
 (It turns off independently for each task.)
  6. While working, the start button does not work. (for blocking the duplicate work.)
- 7. When all tasks are finished, the next task can be executed. (must re-enter the stream files folder paths.)
+ 7. When all tasks are finished, the next task can be executed.
+(The address value of the previous work will be deleted, must re-enter the stream files folder paths.)

 ### date option (optional)
 caution : only use filename start with prefix "MMDD_". (month-day string type)